 Soybean Research Principal Investigator Profile – David Moseley

-David Moseley, soybean specialist, Louisiana State University (LSU) AgCenter
+David Moseley, Assistant Professor and Soybean Specialist, Louisiana State University AgCenter

 Why did you decide to pursue a career that includes soybean research?